How ‘Low-Code’ leads to ‘High-Agility’ in Software Production

 - Loop between 7 to 9 as much as needed or afforded

 - Coding the UI, Services, and Back-end

 - Connecting to Data Sources, Microservices, APIs, etc.

 - Creating Test Scripts and Scenarios for each component and their Integration

 - Testing for Regression, UAT, and Staging Verifications

 - Deploy to the Production environment and Release to Customers.

-When using a Low-code platform, a number of these steps merge and collapse into other ones and automation removes the need for manual implementation of some other steps:
+Several of these steps merge and collapse into others when using a Low-code platform.
+Additionally, automation removes the need for manual implementation of some additional measures:

 - Market Research